Indiana Court Records

 Are Divorce Records Public in Indiana?

-According to the Indiana Access To Public Records Act, the general public may view divorce records statewide.
+According to the Indiana Access to Public Records Act, the general public may view divorce records statewide.
 However, only authorized persons may obtain copies of divorce records.
-Authorized persons include the persons named on the divorce records, their parents, spouses, offspring, grandparents, siblings, aunts, uncles, nieces, nephews, or anyone that can prove legal interest in the records.
+Authorized persons include the persons named on the divorce records, their parents, spouses, offspring, grandparents, siblings, aunts, uncles, nieces, nephews, or anyone who is able to prove legal interest in the records.
+Additionally, authorized persons generally have to be at least 18 years old to gain access to divorce records.

 What are the types of Divorce Records available in Indiana?